 Your thyroid’s role in fertility and reproductive health

-So all of that’s to say that the importance of healthy thyroid function cannot be overstated!
+So all that’s to say is that the importance of healthy thyroid function cannot be overstated!
 This is why it is so important (and why in my private practice at Boston Functional Nutrition) I look at thyroid function preconception and test again or coordinate with a patient’s other health practitioners and advocate for early monitoring in the first trimester, especially if there is a history of pregnancy loss.

 2. WHO can help me assess my thyroid needs?

 You can turn to many professionals to diagnose and treat thyroid health.
 You’ll likely see and interact with more than one, especially once you become pregnant.

 - Endocrinologists are the most specialized doctors for these types of disorders and will likely be a regular part of your life and treatment once you’ve been diagnosed, regardless of where you are on your fertility journey